 A trip to Egypt could never be complete without visiting the pyramids.
 The most famous ones are located in Giza and it’s those you want to see.
 It only takes like 20 minutes to get there from the city center.
 You will have to take a taxi or better book a driver for the full day.
 Agencies also offer pre-arranged Pyramids tours.
 Do read my Giza Pyramids guide to learn more.

-I do recommend you to head onwards to Memphis and Saqqara and see the Step Pyramids of Djoser and the Mastaba of Mereruka (read all about it here).
-You will need a dedicated driver or book a tour to do this as full day tour (ask at the front desk of your hotel, they will easily provide you with a cheap driver)
+I do recommend you head onwards to Memphis and Saqqara and see the Step Pyramids of Djoser and the Mastaba of Mereruka (read all about it here).
+You will need a dedicated driver or book a tour to do this as full-day tour (ask at the front desk of your hotel, they will easily provide you with a cheap driver)

 Otherwise, you can also return to Cairo after Giza and explore the rest of Cairo.
 Again, Coptic Cairo, The Museum of Islamic Art or the Nilometer come to mind.